thegooddocsproject/templates/tutorial/tutorial-template-guide.md

 * By the end of this tutorial, you'll be able to create a private channel in Slack.

 If you need help with creating learning objectives, consider using Arizona State University's [Learning Objectives Builder tool](https://teachonline.asu.edu/objectives-builder/).

+#### Intended audience and background knowledge

+Before you begin writing your tutorial, you need to think about who you're writing for.
+The audience will influence the content you include in the tutorial.

+Here are some questions to think about as you plan your tutorial:

+* Is the tutorial intended for users looking to become more familiar with your product?
+Or is it for users who are already familiar with your product and are looking to build upon the skills they already have?
+* Is the tutorial intended for users with a certain level of technical knowledge?
+What technical knowledge should they know?
+* Is it for a certain demographic, like senior-level database administrators who routinely complete certain tasks?

+It's important to mention the intended audience and any prerequisite knowledge in the overview section.
+This information helps users determine if the content is appropriate for them.

 ### About the "Background" section